 We note that $V_h^\pi$ is equivalent to $\Vaug{h}^{\pi}$ for the same executable policy $\pi \in \pilo$.
 We also denote $\cPaug{h}$ as the transition operator corresponding to $\Paug$.
 It can be checked that

-$\mdpaug$ also appears in makes all the policies in $\pilo$ executable and Markov.
-Meanwhile, the reward function keeps track of all the expected reward for $H$ steps.
-Although the expanded state space $\Saug$ is much more complicated than the original state space $\cS$, the sparse structures in the transition probabilities still allow an efficient exploration.
-We note that $\paug{h}$ only depends on the delay distribution and one-step Markov transitions.
-However, there is still one caveat for learning in $\mdpaug$ -- the reward function depends belief distributions, which involve multi-step transitions.
+$\mdpaug$ also makes all the policies in $\pilo$ executable and Markovian.
+Meanwhile, the reward function keeps track of the expected reward for all $h \leq H$.
+Although the expanded state space $\Saug$ is much more complicated than the original state space $\cS$, the sparseness of the transition probabilities still allow for efficient exploration.
+We note that $\paug{h}$ depends only on the delay distribution and one-step Markov transitions.
+However, there is still one caveat for learning in $\mdpaug$ -- the reward function depends on the belief distributions, which involve multi-step transitions.

-\subsection{Augmented MDP with past reward}
+\subsection{Augmented MDP with Past Reward}